Biscoff Cheesecake

 • Always use a sharp knife to slice the cheesecake, as it can be a little fragile.

-• For an even more intense Biscoff filling, fold through 1/2 cup crushed cookies into the cheesecake batter.
+• For an even more intense Biscoff flavor, fold through 1/2 cup crushed cookies into the cheesecake batter.

 Storage instructions

-To store: Leftovers should be stored in the fridge, covered.
+To store: Leftovers should be stored in the fridge in an airtight container.
 It will keep well for up to 2 weeks.

-To freeze: Place the set no bake cheesecake in a shallow container and store it in the freezer for up to 6 months.
+To freeze: Place the set cheesecake in a shallow container and store it in the freezer for up to 6 months.

 Frequently Asked Questions